-OTC equity derivatives transactions are typically documented under a transaction confirmation forming part of either the FBF Master Agreement governed by French law or the ISDA Master Agreement governed by English or French law (a version of the ISDA Master Agreement governed by French law was published by ISDA in 2018 in the context of contingency planning for Brexit).
+OTC equity derivatives transactions are typically documented under a transaction confirmation forming part of either the FBF Master Agreement governed by French law or the ISDA Master Agreement governed by English or French law (a version of the ISDA Master Agreement governed by French law was published by ISDA in 2018 in connection with contingency planning for Brexit).
 Counterparties using the FBF Master Agreement and the ISDA Master Agreement governed by French law do, in much the same way as counterparties using the ISDA Master Agreement governed by English law, have the benefit of market legal opinions relating to the enforceability of close-out netting.
+The type of master agreement and the governing law used to document equity derivatives transactions in France will mainly depend on the jurisdiction of incorporation of the relevant bank.

 When using the FBF Master Agreement, parties will often incorporate the Share Option Technical Schedule published by the FBF, as well as additional relevant technical schedules for the transaction.
 The Share Option Technical Schedule contains a set of definitions used by counterparties in their equity derivative transactions (it is very high-level and counterparties often amend these definitions in the transaction confirmation to bring them closer in line with the 2002 ISDA Equity Derivative Definitions).
 When using the ISDA Master Agreement, parties will incorporate the 2002 ISDA Equity Derivatives Definitions.
-Although the 2002 ISDA Equity Derivatives Definitions were updated in 2011, French market participants rarely use the 2011 ISDA Equity Derivatives Definitions.
-Parties to OTC equity derivatives transactions may also be required to adhere to ISDA protocols or equivalent bilateral documentation for the purpose of complying with various regulatory requirements under EMIR.
+Although the 2002 ISDA Equity Derivatives Definitions.
+Although the 2002 ISDA Equity Derivatives transactions may also be required to adhere to ISDA protocols or equivalent bilateral documentation for the purpose of complying with various regulatory requirements under EMIR.

-When the equity derivatives transaction is a structured transaction, counterparties will often (but not always) document the transaction on the basis of a long-form confirmation (a standalone confirmation incorporating the terms of the relevant derivatives framework FBF or ISDA agreement) so as to ensure that the close-out netting set related that transaction with a particular dealer does not overlap with the close-out netting set under the derivative framework agreement used for the day-to-day treasury activities of the counterparty with that dealer.
+When the equity derivatives transaction is a structured transaction, counterparties will most often (but not always) document the transaction on the basis of a long-form confirmation (a standalone confirmation incorporating the terms of the relevant derivatives framework FBF or ISDA agreement) so as to ensure that the close-out netting set related to that transaction with a particular dealer does not overlap with the close-out netting set under the derivatives framework agreement used for the day-to-day treasury activities of the counterparty with such dealer.